igoravl/TfsCmdlets/README.md

 ### PowerShell Gallery

-If you're using Windows 10, Windows Server 2016 (or later) or installed Windows Management Framework 5 (or later) then the simplest way to install TfsCmdlets is via [PowerShell Gallery](https://www.powershellgallery.com/).
+If you're using Windows 10, Windows Server 2016 (or later) or have installed Windows Management Framework 5 (or later) then the simplest way to install TfsCmdlets is via [PowerShell Gallery](https://www.powershellgallery.com/).

 Open an elevated PowerShell prompt and type: